5 Things to Know About Buying Land

 Margie Camden

-After college, I lived out of state for a few years, knowing that I wanted to make my way back to Maine.
-I was drawn to Bethel not only because of the beautiful surroundings, but also the welcoming nature of the people who live here, the quaintness of Bethel Village and the great energy that goes along with having Sunday River Ski Resort in the midst of it all.
+I am a proud Mainer having grown up in a small Maine town of 800 located just a few miles from the Canadian border where snowmobiling to school was the norm and driving 75 miles to “civilization” was a way of life.
+After graduating from college, I moved to upstate New York for a few years, knowing all the time that I wanted to make my way back to the mountains of Maine.
+I was drawn to Bethel not only because of the beautiful surroundings, but also the welcoming nature of the people who live here, the quaintness of Bethel Village and the great energy that goes along with having a world class ski resort in the midst of a small town Maine town.

 The ski industry and Sunday River Ski Resort move at a fast pace.
 Working with Sunday River Real Estate affords our clients the most up to date information about the resort.
 For expert knowledge of resort changes and real estate developments, please join our newsletter.
 I look forward to working with you.